planqtn/planqtn/docs/planqtn-studio/build.md

 The following are the categories of predefined tensors:

--   rank-1 tensors which are basically states or subspaces called "stoppers"
+-   Rank-1 tensors which are basically states or subspaces called "stoppers".
--   the rank-2 (two legged) tensors
+-   The rank-2 (two legged) tensors.
--   dynamic Z/X tensors
+-   Dynamic Z/X tensors.
--   the [[4,2,2]] code's encoding tensor and its variants
+-   The [[4,2,2]] code's encoding tensor and its variants.
--   other higher rank tensors.
+-   Other higher rank tensors.

 ### Stoppers